Lightningexe/Lightning-Client/README.md

 A friend offered me 1000$ if I could get him the best modpack for FPS and QOL features.
 And since he offered my 1000$, you best believe it's one of the best modapacks for fps.

-You can get much more fps on 1000$ FPS than vanilla without compromising visuals.
-This modpack will help you have a smoother, more enjoyable expierience.
+### Simplicity + QOL features

+This modpack aims to provide ease of access to everyone hoping to improve fps but also have some QOL features.
+The modpack incorporates the best optimization mods available to achieve max performance.
+And since most players don't just use optimization mods, we added QOL mods.
+For example, there is a mod that [display the time you have potions for](https://modrinth.com/mod/statuseffecttimer), [what durability your armor is on](https://modrinth.com/mod/ukus-armor-hud), and a [screen shoting mod that make sharing screen shots easier](https://modrinth.com/mod/essential).
+By including both QOL mods AND optimization mods, the 1000$ FPS modpack is an all in one modpack that offers everything a player could need to enjoy Minecraft.

+### Adding your own mods

+You can add your own mods and build on this modpack.
+But be sure to be careful of the compatibility issues.
+I won't be able to help with such issues.

 <details>
 <summary>Included Optimization Mods</summary>